pinax-network/substreams_firehose/docs/pyfirehose/block_extractors/async_optimized.md

 #### Arguments

-period_start:
- The first block number of the targeted period.
+- `period_start` - The first block number of the targeted period.
-period_end:
- The last block number of the targeted period.
+- `period_end` - The last block number of the targeted period.
-initial_tasks:
- The initial number of concurrent tasks to start for streaming blocks.
+- `initial_tasks` - The initial number of concurrent tasks to start for streaming blocks.
-kwargs:
- Additional keyword arguments to pass to the gRPC request (must match .proto file definition).
+- `kwargs` - Additional keyword arguments to pass to the gRPC request (must match .proto file definition).

 #### Returns